-The undergraduate and graduate degree offerings of the College of Arts and Sciences are accredited by the Higher Learning Commission as an Academic Quality Improvement Program and as a member of the North Central Association.
+The undergraduate and graduate degree offerings of the College of Arts and Sciences are accredited by the Higher Learning Commission as an Academic Quality Improvement Program.

 Policies & Procedures

 Students in the College of Arts and Sciences are encouraged to familiarize themselves with "General Academic Regulations and Policies".
 See IU Northwest Bulletin Policies and Procedures